Is John 10:1-6 a parable? Please explain its meaning.

 Second, Jesus is referred to as a shepherd throughout the New Testament (Matthew 2:6; Hebrews 13:20-21; 1 Peter 2:25; 5:4; Revelation 7:17).
 As we have already said, Jesus says that He is the Good Shepherd (John 10:11).
 The sheep are those who believe in Jesus Christ (John 10:9, 16, 27-28) and as a result know the voice of the true shepherd and will not follow another (John 10:27-28).
 Those who follow anyone other than Jesus Christ are not the sheep in this parable (John 10:26).
 Those who truly belong to God will follow Jesus Christ and no other (John 10:14).
 Jesus is the Good Shepherd because He was willing to and did die for all those who believe in Him – His sheep (John 10:17-18).

 The message of this parable is that Jesus is the true shepherd.
-He is the Good Shepherd who was willing to die and did die for those who put their faith in Him.
+Jesus is the Good Shepherd who was willing to die and did die for those who put their faith in Him.
 Any other person who claims to be the true shepherd is a robber or thief. he or she is a false shepherd.
 This was a powerful message to the Jewish religious leaders who considered themselves to be the true shepherds of God’s flock.
 This is a wonderful message for anyone who seeks peace with God and security in eternity.
-Jesus is the Door to eternal salvation and He is the Good Shepherd who cares, watches, and protects those who believe in Him.
+Jesus is the Door to eternal salvation and Jesus is the Good Shepherd who cares, watches, and protects those who believe in Him.

 Suggested Links:Searching For God